scopousiiq/iiQ-google-apps-script/README.md

   - `apiToken`
 - Check that all three values are filled in (non-empty strings)

-### "Ticket Type ID is required" or "View ID is required" Error
+### "View ID is required" Error
-- A row in the Config sheet is missing the required Ticket Type ID or View ID
+- A row in the Config sheet is missing the required View ID
 - Check row number in the error message
-- Add the missing values to that row
+- Add the missing View ID to that row
+- Note: Ticket Type ID and Tags are optional and can be left blank

 ### "Sheet 'X' was not found" Error
 - One of the sheets listed in your Config sheet doesn't exist in the workbook